 HKIN 340 • Psychology of Sport and Exercise

 An examination of the value and purpose of psychology in sport and physical activity in relation to how cognitive social factors influence athletic and motor performance.

 HKIN 372 • Athletic Injuries

 The theory and practice of prevention, assessment, management, and rehabilitation of athletic injuries.
 Gain knowledge and practical skills for risk management in a variety of sports environments.

-Graduates of our HKIN program have pursued careers in exercise therapy, rehabilitation specialist , nutritionist, physical therapisttherapy, and more.
-If graduates choose to further their studies, there are many options that are available to themthey have many options to choose from, such as athletic therapy, chiropractic, leadership programs, medicine, occupational therapy, and physiotherapy.
+Graduates of our HKIN program have pursued careers in exercise therapy, rehabilitation specialist , nutritionist, physical therapist, and more.
+If graduates choose to further their studies, there are many options that are available to them such as athletic therapy, chiropractic, leadership programs, medicine, occupational therapy, and physiotherapy.